changliu98/AssemblageDocs/docs/source/index.rst

 Contact us:
 -----------

-To contact us about datasets access, deployment, or any other questions, please email us at:
+To contact us about datasets access, deployment, or any other questions, please email current maintainers by:

 | Kristopher Micinski: kkmicins@syr.edu
 | Chang Liu: cliu57@syr.edu
-| Naveen Ashok: nashok@syr.edu
+| Alex Duly: apduly@syr.edu

-Here are the email addresses of all authors (which you can also find on our paper):
+Here are the email addresses of all contributors to this project:

 | Chang Liu: cliu57@syr.edu
 | Rebecca Saul: Saul_Rebecca@bah.com